NokNokMLS/BigDoorWyamBlog/input/posts/2019-11-30-the-digest-1st-december-2019.md

 ---
 **_Today the Shops are CLOSED_**

-**35,000 Asians/ Warsaw - New Nuclear/ Lodz - Restitution Realty/ Krakow - New Hospital/ Tri-City - Beach to Beach/ Wroclaw - Firing Range Fire/ Berlin Brexit Bump/ Ski Jump/ Small Acorns/ Sunday Bloody Sunday and more**
+**December in Poland/ Warsaw- Capital Gold/ Poznan - The Poznan Dance/ Lodz - Tax Lottery/ Krakow - Climate March/ Tri-City - China Connection/ Wroclaw - Priest Punches Woman/ Biden Alibi/ Euro Qualified/ 6 Different Santa's/Up for Smokes and more**

 [**If you enjoy The Digest please support and Like us on Facebook, posted every Sunday at 10 am and share to your favourite FB groups now.**](https://www.facebook.com/bigdoor24/)